USA Today editorial board bashes Trump

 White House press secretary Sarah Sanders insisted Tuesday that only people with their minds "in the gutter" could possibly conclude that there was sexual innuendo in that tweet language.

-The USA Today op-ed didn't buy that explanation.
+The USA Today editorial didn't buy that explanation.

 "A president who would all but call Sen. Kirsten Gillibrand a whore is not fit to clean the toilets in the Barack Obama Presidential Library or to shine the shoes of George W. Bush," reads the piece."This isn't about the policy differences we have with all presidents or our disappointment in some of their decisions.
 Obama and Bush both failed in many ways.
 They broke promises and told untruths, but the basic decency of each man was never in doubt."